The Needs of Elderly Care & Understanding the Physical and Emotional Aspects

 Repayment terms for funeral loans can range from a few months to several years, depending on the loan agreement.
 It is important to carefully review the terms and conditions, including the interest rate and any fees associated with the loan, before accepting the funds.
 Some lenders may offer flexibility in repayment options, allowing borrowers to choose a repayment schedule that fits their financial capabilities.

-B. Managing stress and avoiding burnout
+B. Managing Stress and Avoiding Burnout

 Caregiving can be demanding, leading to stress and burnout if not managed effectively.
 Implement strategies to manage stress and prevent burnout: